 - LLMs will change certain areas dramatically, but their utility is more narrow compared to AI in general.

-- LLMs excel at summarizing text and can be used to generate code, but caution is needed as they may produce code with subtle bugs.
+- LLMs excel at summarizing text and can be used to summarize concepts across multiple sentences.

 There has been quite a bit of writing covering GPT and LLMs from data science and business perspectives.
 I haven’t seen much from the data engineering side.
 Let me share my perspective, having been in data and AI for a while and using LLMs before they became popular.